patning/VT-MRF-SPF/README.md

 ### 5. `Likelihood_SPF.py`
 This file calculates the log-likelihood that is used in the **VT-MRF-SPF** algorithm.

-## Implementation Folder
+## Implementation

-The `Implement` folder contains scripts and data used to evaluate and visualize the performance of the algorithms:
+This folder contains scripts and data used to evaluate and visualize the performance of the algorithms:

 ### 1. `W.csv`
 This CSV file contains real spatial data.